 Water use can be direct, for example when you turn on the tap or flush the toilet.
 But water use can also be indirect for producing the goods and services you buy, use and consume every day (this is also known as virtual water).

 Read on to learn how to save water outside (be sure to also check out our tips for reducing your energy use), and take our Water Footprint Calculator to find out how much water you use directly and indirectly each day.

 Lawns and Gardens

-- To reduce evaporation, water your lawn during the cool parts of the day, like in the early morning or late evening, and don’t water the lawn on windy days.
+- Water your lawn during the cool parts of the day, in the early morning or late evening, to reduce water loss from evaporation.

-- Turn your sprinklers off when rain is expected, and get a rain sensor if you have automatic sprinklers.
+- Turn your sprinklers off when rain is expected, and set up a system with rain/moisture sensors if you have automatic sprinklers.

 - Keep your pool water cool to reduce evaporation, and keep the water level low to reduce the amount of water lost to splashing.

 - Check your pool for leaks often, and if you find a leak get it fixed as soon as possible.

 - Learn more about swimming pool leaks with this swimming pool water loss calculator.

 - Make sure you’re on a dry part of the lawn that can use the water if you’re going to play with a sprinkler or water toy, and avoid buying toys that require a constant stream of water.